cypher139/ch/dev/DiscordBot/Modules/README.md

 ## Modules:
 - IP Reactions:
-    - By reacting with a configured emoji to [Chat's](https://github.com/cypher139/ch/tree/release/dev/Chat) IP ping messages, the IP is added to IP Blacklist file.
+    - By reacting with a configured emoji to [IP Blacklist's](https://github.com/cypher139/ch/tree/release/dev/IPBlacklist) IP ping messages, the IP is added to IP Blacklist file.